 What we love about Daicey Pond Campground: Cabin #9!!

 Something to consider: There is no potable water, so be sure to bring a filter so you can drink from the pond.

-Fall is the most underrated, yet beautiful time for an outdoor getaway.
-There are no crowds to mar your quest for Thoreau-inspired adventures, and the spectacular, New England colors will tide you over until wildflower season at least.
-Hurry though — you’ve got just a few weeks to make your reservation before the snow flies.
+Fall is the most underrated, yet beautiful time for a camping vacation.
+There are no crowds to mar your quest for Thoreau-inspired adventures, and the spectacular, New England fall foliage will tide you over until wildflower season at least.

 Can’t get enough of Autumn in New England?
 Check out these posts:

 Our Favorite Guide Books for Exploring Autumn in New England